 Cut the extras: Policy add ons like breakdown or key cover come at a cost, so leave them off to get the cheapest possible deal.
 Here is a list of the extras worth considering.

 Lower your mileage limit: The less you drive, the less likely you are to have an accident and make a claim.
-If you set a low mileage limit (the number of miles you think you will drive during the policy), insurers will charge you less.
-Make sure you set a realistic limit as you could be charged for going over it.
+You may be charged less if you have low mileage limit (the number of miles you think you will drive during the policy).
+Set a realistic limit as you could be charged for going over it.

-Increase your voluntary excess: The insurance excess is the amount you have to pay if you make a claim.
+Increase your voluntary excess: This is the amount you have to pay if you make a claim.
 If you choose to pay more, insurers can lower your premium because they will have to pay less towards any repairs; however, the total cost could be more if you do claim.
 Find out more about car insurance excess here.

-Get a dash cam: A dash cam is a camera fitted into your car that records your journey.
-It can be used to establish fault after an accident, and some insurers will offer a discount if you have one.
-They can cost between £20 and £180, so check the discount is worth the outlay before you buy one.
+Get a dash cam: This is a camera that records your journey.
+It can be used to establish fault after an accident, you may be offered a discount if you have one.
+They can cost between £20 and £180, so check the discount is worth it before you buy one.

 Do not modify: Modifying your car to increase engine performance or adding body kits can increase the value of your vehicle and make it more attractive to thieves.
 As a result insurers will increase the cost of your insurance to cover the increased risk.